-The following procedures, campus adjustments, staffing changes and procurement of supplies are in place to protect our community.
+The following procedures, campus adjustments and procurement of supplies are in place to protect our community.

 - Personal protective equipment for all students, faculty and staff.

 - Enhanced sanitizing and cleaning processes for high-contact surfaces and facilities throughout the day, including additional staff on all campuses.